lkodinsson/MARS/Basic/PHB.md

 Declare any standard, swift, or free action to use as a reaction given a specified trigger of your choice.

 For example: while standing at the end of a hallway, you can ready an attack action against any targets that come into view (such as from a room attached to that hallway).
 Readied actions are performed immediately, even if that means they might happen in the middle of, or before, another action.

+#### Rise From Prone

+**Action Speed:** Swift

+You cancel the effects of prone.
+Ranged and melee attacks against you are made as normal, and your movement speed is restored.

 #### Seek Cover